-BPA can cause cerebral injury and genital diseases to the human body, and besides being regulated at the Federal level by the FDA (21 CFR 175, see above), it is also regulated by several US states.
+BPA can potentially affect the metabolic and cardiovascular systems, as well as the mammary and prostate glands in the human body, and besides being regulated at the Federal level by the FDA, it is also regulated by several US states.
 For example:

-ASTM standards are voluntary for manufacturers and importers.
-However, manufacturers and importers can still use such standards as a guide book for ensuring product compliance and quality, during the manufacturing and importing processes.
+ASTM standards are voluntary unless they are incorporated by reference by one or more regulations.
+However, you can still use such standards for ensuring product compliance and quality, during the manufacturing process.

 a.
 ASTM F2643-15 – Standard Specification for Powered Pot, Pan and Utensil Washing Sinks

 b.
 ASTM F1047-17 – Standard Specification for Frying and Braising Pans, Tilting Type

 c.
 ASTM F1640-16 – Standard Guide for Selection and Use of Contact Materials for Foods to Be Irradiated